Fluid dynamics as intersection problem: Generalizations and related topics

-One possibility to make life more interesting is to allow for codimension two singularities \beq {\bf dp} = \sum_{l=1}^{n} f_{l} \, {\delta}^{(2)}_{\Sigma_{l}} \eeq where ${\delta}^{(2)}_{\Sigma}$ is a two-form with support on a two-dimensional surface $\Sigma$, which we assume smooth.
+One possibility is to allow for codimension-two singularities \beq {\bf dp} = \sum_{l=1}^{n} {\Gamma}_{l} \, {\delta}^{(2)}_{\Sigma_{l}} \eeq where ${\delta}^{(2)}_{\Sigma}$ is a two-form with support on a 2-surface $\Sigma$, which we assume smooth.
 We can either think of $\Sigma$'s as fixed, in this way the space of fields can remain the same, up to a redefinition of $\bf p$, but the group ${\CalG}^{(1)}_{M^4}$ would be reduced (so that the diffeomorphisms preserve the collection ${\Sigma}_{1}, \ldots, {\Sigma}_{n}$ of surfaces).